 Our implementation of the algorithm described in this section is available at \url{https://github.com/raburke/Dim4Census/}.

 Our guiding principle for the implementation is to minimise human intervention.
-We point out that we can modify arbitrarily many triangulations in parallel until they can be merged with an existing component of the \textsc{Union-Find} structure.
+We point out that we can modify arbitrarily many triangulations in parallel until they can be merged with an existing class of the \textsc{Union-Find} structure.
 This parallelises the bottleneck of the computation for large censuses of largely easy-to-handle triangulations.
 When dealing with pathologically difficult combinatorial structures, running different random walks on the same triangulation may lead to similar speed-ups.
 However, for the $6$-pentachoron census with its $\approx 400,000$ triangulations, parallelisation is not crucial and we hence defer its implementation to future work.

 For some indications of running times, we ran our algorithm on a laptop with an 11th Gen Intel i7 processor and 32GB of RAM, with input the $405\,188$ $6$-pentachoron triangulations homeomorphic to $S^4$.
-We obtained the following timings for first running \textsc{Adjust-Vertex-Number} (referred to as {\em Step 1}), then running USDS until only 10 connected components are left over ({\em Step 2}), and then the times to merge any additional component until we reduce to 6 connected components, which is when we stopped our calculations.
+We obtained the following timings, summarised in Table \ref{tab:sampleRunningTimesMain}, for first running \textsc{Adjust-Vertex-Number} (referred to as {\em Step 1}), then running USDS until only 10 classes are left over ({\em Step 2}), and then the times to merge any additional class until we reduce to 6 classes, which is when we stopped our calculations.

-Achieving 5 connected components usually does not take much longer (with $1\, 611$ and $18\, 929$ additional seconds in two of the six runs summarised above).
-Achieving four connected components takes around a week, as we were able to observe on multiple occasions.
-The algorithm never achieved 3 connected components.
+Achieving 5 connected classes usually does not take much longer (with $1\, 611$ and $18\, 929$ additional seconds in two of the six runs summarised above).
+Achieving four class takes around a week, as we were able to observe on multiple occasions.
+The algorithm never achieved 3 classes.
 Running the complete algorithm in parallel on $100+$ cores may produce additional results.
-Alternatively, exhaustive enumeration on a larger machine with more memory may lead to additional merges of connected components.
+Alternatively, exhaustive enumeration on a larger machine with more memory may lead to additional merges of classes.

 PL classification of other topological types was achieved through a combination of exhaustive enumeration and our main algorithm.
-Relevant timings are summarised below.
+Relevant timings are summarised in Table \ref{tab:sampleRunningTimesPLClass}.

-\subsection{{\em Katie} and PL classification results}
+\subsection{{\em Katie} and PL Classification Results}

 As discussed in \Cref{sec:pl}, our PL classification algorithm determines whether two given triangulations are PL homeomorphic.
 What is missing from this algorithm is a reference triangulation for which its PL homeomorphism type is known.